Southern Branch of the National Palace Museum: Architecture

 The landscape bridge, named Zhimei Bridge, spans across a lake for a length of 142 m.
 It is a single span steel arch bridge.
 It consists of 25 curved ribs with various lengths and angles.

 The museum park spans over an area of 50 hectares.
 It consists of the Waterscape Garden, Tropical Garden and Festival Garden.
 It also features a bird-viewing platform, memorial stone for the museum establishment, waterfront stage etc.

 Exhibitions

 The museum consists of permanent exhibition and temporary exhibition sections.

+Exhibits are sorted in to the rooms National Treasures, Asian Textiles, Search for Decorative Patterns(pottery).

 It also includes the children's creative center.

+In 2025 an exhibit was opened featuring artifacts from the Mongol Yuan Dynasty which centered on Kublai Khan.